GiX007/sql-nlidb-lab/README.md

   * queries/04_subqueries.sql

-     * Contains examples of scalar, correlated, and IN/EXISTS subqueries for intermediate learners.
+     * Includes examples of scalar, correlated, and IN/EXISTS subqueries, progressing from basic to intermediate level.

   * queries/05_ctes.sql